5 reasons why a legal apprenticeship might be for you...

-At Gordons, I get the opportunity to work on various commercial property transactions, often alongside experienced professionals who, over the course of a number of years, have built up a wealth of experience and are keen to pass on that experience and share their knowledge with me.
+At Gordons, I got the opportunity to work on various commercial property transactions, alongside experienced professionals who, over the course of a number of years, have built up a wealth of experience and are keen to pass on that experience and share their knowledge with me.

 4. Remain in higher education

-On the Gordons Apprenticeship Programme, you work full time and study part-time towards becoming a fully qualified lawyer.
-Whilst studying, you are required to complete exams at level 6 which is degree standard.
+On the Gordons Apprenticeship, you work full time and study part-time towards becoming a fully qualified lawyer.
+Whilst studying, you are required to complete exams up to level 6 which is degree standard.
 Therefore, although you are not at university, you are still studying and gaining a qualification which is at the same level.

 5. Support and Guidance